mobile-responsive-ux

 Domain Context

 What is this skill?
-This skill provides mobile-specific UX patterns for SaaS dashboards: touch-friendly targets (44px minimum), thumb-zone optimization, swipe gestures, condensed data display, bottom navigation, and pull-to-refresh.
-Load when designing for mobile users, implementing touch interactions, building responsive dashboard layouts, or optimizing for the Side Hustler persona who checks on mobile.
+This skill provides mobile-specific UX patterns for dashboards and operational web apps: touch-friendly targets, thumb-zone optimization, swipe gestures, condensed data display, bottom navigation, bottom sheets, mobile inputs, and pull-to-refresh.
+Load when designing for mobile users, implementing touch interactions, building responsive dashboard layouts, or optimizing quick-glance workflows for users checking status between tasks.

 If a button works with a mouse but not with a thumb on a moving bus, it is not usable.